 Three Warm Meals a Day

 You may be tempted to skip meals or habitually forget to eat breakfast.
 But the best thing to do is eat a light, warm breakfast to get the digestive fires burning.
 But wait — if you're reaching for the cold cereal with milk (sweet tastes) and bananas (sour), think again.
 The cold temperature and sweet and sour tastes only increase Kapha and are difficult to digest.
 Instead, try cooking a chopped apple or pear with prunes.
 Season with cinnamon or cardamom.
 This is an ideal breakfast for getting a slow Kapha digestion off to a good start — light, easy to digest and warm.

 At noon, you'll want to eat your heaviest meal, as that's when your digestive fire is strongest.
 If you eat meat, this is the best time to digest it.
-For protein, you could eat a dhal or lentil soup with vegetables and spices, along with a vegetable dish of cooked greens seasoned with Kapha-balancing spices, a grain such as quinoa or polenta, and a piece of fruit for dessert.
+For protein, you could eat a dhal or lentil soup with vegetables and spices, along with a vegetable dish of cooked greens spiced with Kapha-balancing spices, a grain such as quinoa or polenta, and a piece of fruit for dessert.

 In the evening, you could eat similar foods, only much smaller portions, because the digestive fire is muted after sunset.
 If you eat a large meal then, you'll only create ama, the waste product of digestion which contributes to disease and weight gain.